Dress Code Policies

 - appropriate shirts (no inappropriate slogans or pictures; no tank tops)

-- Casual shoes (please remember normal school activities will take place, such as recess, PE, etc.).
+- closed-toe, casual shoes (Please remember normal school activities will take place, such as recess, PE, etc.).

 Students may not wear leggings (or jeggings) or hats.
 If a student is out of dress code, parents will be called to bring a change of clothes and a dress code violation will be issued.
 Students who repeatedly violate this code may lose their dress down privilege.